-Russia Launched 'largest Drone Attack' on Ukrainian Capital before Kyiv Day; 1 Killed
+Russia Launched 'Largest Drone Attack' on Ukrainian Capital Before Kyiv Day; 1 Killed

-KYIV, Ukraine (AP) — Ukraine's capital was subjected to the largest drone attack since the start of Russia's war, local officials said, as Kyiv prepared to mark the anniversary of its founding on Sunday.
-At least one person were killed.
+Ukraine's capital was subjected to the largest drone attack since the start of Russia's war, local officials said, as Kyiv prepared to mark the anniversary of its founding on Sunday.
+At least one person was killed.

 Russia launched the “most massive attack” on the city overnight Saturday with Iranian-made Shahed drones, said Serhii Popko, a senior Kyiv military official.
 The attack lasted more than five hours, with air defense reportedly shooting down more than 40 drones.